How to save energy and money when renting

 And if boilers leave you feeling confused, have a watch of this video to make sure you’re using your boiler as efficiently as possible.

 If you have a hot water tank, check that it’s programmed to heat up your water at intervals perhaps an hour in the morning and again in the evening.
-Only turning your hot water on at the times you need, rather than keeping it heated all day long, could save you up to £150 a year.
+Only turning your hot water on at the times you need, rather than keeping it heated all day long can help lower your costs too.

 If you don’t have double glazing in your rented home, a good short-term solution for chillier spells is to seal your windows with film to stop heat escaping.

-Have a watch of this step by step guide to sealing your windows, and remember to seek permission from your landlord.
+Take a look at this step by step guide to sealing your windows, and remember to seek permission from your landlord.

 Draughts can appear in all sorts of places.
 Windows, doors, keyholes, letter boxes, loft hatches and pipework that leads outside.